 So many companies are selling air purifiers for "better health".
 Those with asthma and outdoor pollen allergies look for better ways to manage their breathing health.
 Many companies that sell air purifiers claim to remove 99% of bacteria and mold.
 Bacteria is not usually airborne unless you have a lot of sick people sneezing in the space.
 Bacteria can be eliminated by using good hand washing practices and clean surfaces where food is being prepared.
 Additionally, operating indoor humidity at between 30% and 50% will greatly reduce airborne viruses and such.

 Mold management is not an option but mold removal or prevention is.
-Mold in your foundation crawlspace can create problems for your indoor air, possibly not as much as some would lead you to believe but it should also be checked.
+Mold in your foundation crawlspace can create problems for your indoor air, possibly not as much as some would lead you to believe, but , it should also be checked.

 Minimizing the off-gassing of cleansers, soaps and shampoos is also critical for clean indoor air quality.
-Switching to organic chemical free products is easy to do.
+Switching to organic chemical free products is very easy to do.

 We sell Norwex cleaning cloths and other chemical free products that allow you to clean most things with JUST water since the cloths and mop fibers are wrapped in silver, a natural anti-microbial.
 They are terrific and I wouldn't be without them.

 Before you consider adding air purification to your home or workplace consult with an experienced Indoor Air Quality Professional- Indoor AirQualityMatters.Com 850.556.8888.
 My passion is to better help people understand their environment and their options.
 Thank you for reading this article.
 Cindy Ericks